TjadenWright/NASA_BTI/Arduino/README.md

 **Arduino Setup**
-* Make sure to put any custom functions in the arduino library folder: \Documents\Arduino\libraries\
+* Make sure to put any custom functions from Table 1. in the arduino library folder: \Documents\Arduino\libraries\